Code blocks

 and :emphasize-removed:

-options preserve the highlighting
+options preserve the syntax highlighting.

-of the code.
 If you copy the code, the +

 and -